Coricancha Temple of the Sun in Cusco

 The Temple of the Main Gate faced Northeast.

-Almost in the same position the present-time entrance to Santo Domingo Convent has, overlooking the Inti pampa (“Plaza of the Sun”), which currently occupies the small plaza in front; according to chroniclers, this was a religious facility made up of temples dedicated to several deities.
+According to chroniclers, this was a religious facility with temples dedicated to several deities.
 It had a layout similar to a classical “kancha,” with enclosures around a central patio.
 According to Cieza de Leon, what covered every doorway in gold plates?

 qorikancha temple in peru